gizmecano/grav-theme-hereditor/README.md

 The wording _Hereditor_ comes from a [Latin verb](https://en.wiktionary.org/wiki/heredito#Latin) relating to heirs what seems quite logical for a project that has so many ancestors!

+### Theme preview

+In order to preview this theme in action more effectively than a simple screenshot, a [demonstration implementation](https://htg.gizmecano.net/) (based on the [_Hereditor_ skeleton](https://github.com/gizmecano/grav-skeleton-hereditor-site)) is available online.

 ### Downloads

 You can download the _Hereditor_ theme individually on [its own repository](https://github.com/gizmecano/grav-theme-hereditor) but it might be better to download the full [_Hereditor_ skeleton](https://github.com/gizmecano/grav-skeleton-hereditor-site).